shwethav29/decapstone/README.md

 - Log into the EC2 instance and start the airflow scheduler.
 - Open airflow ui interface and turn on the cluster_dag.
 This job is scheduled to run once a month.
 - Once airflow workflow is complete.
 The data lake is available on the S3 bucket.

+### Other Scenarios

+#### The data was increased by 100x:
+The number of nodes in the EMR can be increased by changing the parameters in the DAG task creation.
+Also we might need to revisit the partition logic.
+We can use Amazon Redshift a fast cloud data warehouse tool that can be easily integrated with our existing Amazon EMR and spark.
+Redshift can be scaled to work with petabytes of data.

+#### The pipelines would be run on a daily basis by 7 am every day.
+Since we are already using the Apache Airflow changing the scheduling is just modifying the scheduler from monthy to daily at 7 am

+#### The database needed to be accessed by 100+ people.
+We can use Amazon Redshift that can scale very well and also is the fastest cloud data warehouse.
+It is column oriented database and is MPP(massively parallel processing).
+Optimized for reads.

+### Defending Decision
+The choice of the data model, wanted to create a data model that can achieve the purpose at hand with the scope of expansion.
+Hence I have used all the data sets that were provided.
+We can further increase the scope of the immigration and the effects of weather.
+Since the provided data did not have the weather data for the immigration year.
+I decided not to explore this view of data.
+Instead this project I have focused on Where part of immigration.
+Where are the particular visa holder are coming from and where do they land.
+Hence this project focus on immigration and USA demographics.

+I decided to explore the data lakes using the AWS EMR.
+Using S3 for storage and spark for processing.
+To manage the workflow I decided to go with Apache airflow due to the ease of setup and the powerful user interface it comes with.
+Also it is pretty easy to extend using python programming.
+The project heavily uses the Airflow operators and uses Apache Livy to submit the spark jobs to EMR using the REST calls.
+With Airflow workflow management we start with creating a EMR cluster, waiting for the cluster, performing the transformations, checking the data quality, terminating the cluster.ß

+Finally creating the stack on AWS with all the installations and configuration is done using the AMS cloudformation.
+Its easy to use and in few steps you have entire set up up and running in no time.